10 Persistent Low Back Pain Myths

 Myth 6: Low back pain is caused by poor posture during sitting, standing and lifting

 Spine posture does not predict low back pain or its persistence.
 There is currently no convincing evidence to suggest that how you sit, stand and lift will cause back pain even though these activities may be painful.
-A variety of postures are safe and healthy for the back and it is safe to relax during sitting, standing and everyday lifting.
+A variety of postures are safe and healthy for the back and it is safe to relax during sitting, standing and everyday/low load lifting.

 Myth 7: Bracing during everyday tasks prevents future low back pain